 “If you have an old, wonky mission statement that sounds like a corporate Hallmark card (you know what I’m talking about), then take it and rip it to shreds,” she said.
 “Then reflect on your true passions and values, and write a mission statement using the guidelines above that reflects the difference your business will make in the world.”

-A mission statement is designed to connect the dots of your business.
-It brings customers, employees and company leaders together under a single statement that accurately defines the business’s goals and ethics.
+Your mission statement connects the dots, uniting customers, employees and leaders under a shared definition of the business’s goals and ethics.

-Kimberlee Leonard and Larry Alton contributed to this article.
+Kimberlee Leonard and Larry Alton contributed to the reporting and writing in this article.
 Source interviews were conducted for a previous version of this article.